Mai Al-Nakib

-Mai Al-Nakib is author of The Hidden Light of Objects, a collection of linked short stories published by Bloomsbury in 2014.
+Mai Al-Nakib (born 1970) is a writer from Kuwait.
+She is author of The Hidden Light of Objects, a collection of linked short stories published by Bloomsbury in 2014.
 The collection won the Edinburgh International Book Festival's 2014 First Book Award, the first collection of short stories to win.
 Her short stories have appeared in Ninth Letter, The First Line and the anthology Novel of the World.
 Two of her stories received honorable mention in Glimmer Train competitions.
 The Hidden Light of Objects is her first collection of short stories.

+Biography

 Al-Nakib was born in Kuwait in 1970 and spent the first six years of her life in London, Edinburgh, and St. Louis, Missouri.
 She attended the American School of Kuwait.
 She holds a PhD in English literature from Brown University and is currently an associate professor of postcolonial studies and comparative literature at Kuwait University.
 Al-Nakib's academic research focuses primarily on cultural politics in the Middle East.
 She has written articles on Ghassan Kanafani, Assia Djebar and Yasmine Zahran, among others.
 She has also examined the history and importance of the Palestinian community in Kuwait.
 Al-Nakib lives and works in Kuwait.